Gifted Education at CCS

 The process Moffat Schools follows is the identification process determined by the San Luis Valley Board of Cooperative Services (BOCES), following recommendations from the Colorado Department of Education.

 An identification inventory form is completed on each student who is screened for gifted education.
 If the student is identified as gifted, an Advanced Learning Plan (ALP) is created with parents, educational personnel, and the student, if age appropriate.
 The ALP describes academic and affective goals for the next year.
 The ALP specifies which instructional strategies will be used and who is responsible for carrying them out.
 Parental involvement is also described in the ALP.
-These documents are usually created and stored within the Alpine Achievement System.
 Parents receive a copy of the ALP and the gifted education coordinator keeps a signed hard copy of the plan.

 If the student is not identified as gifted, his or her strengths are communicated to teachers where they are used for appropriate classroom instructional planning.